clr-works/Bike-share/README.md

 ### 3.1 Number of Trips started por city, showed in logarithmic scale

+For each one of the main districts, the total amount of customer’s trips remains invariant from week to weekend days.
+Subscribers dominate the activity in each district during the week while during the weekend, their activity decays to the values exhibited by customers or even lower.

 <img src="Images/cities.png">

 ### 3.2 Heatmap San Francisco

 ![heatmatp_sanfrancisco](https://user-images.githubusercontent.com/37026778/85104797-8db32880-b209-11ea-89c2-69fa6db7595a.png)

+The total activity heatmap of San Francisco reveals that during the week, certain stations prevail over the rest, either in the case of customers and subscribers.
+However, their location is different depending on the client type.
+During the weekend these differences between clients fade and the location of hot spots changes, driven by the prevalent activity of customers.

 ### 3.3 Heatmap Mountain View

 ![mountain view heatmap](https://user-images.githubusercontent.com/37026778/85104950-d79c0e80-b209-11ea-80e2-cbc3875d9510.png)

+Mountain View district depicts a similar behavior as San Francisco

 ### 4.1 Impact of Weather on activity during the Week